Stressing over the SAT Subject Tests? Here are six things to know:

 While many selective colleges and universities recommend or require SAT Subject Tests for admissions, most do not.
-While there is always value in taking the opportunity to showcase your academic strengths and interests, keep in mind that your high school grades are the most important criterion for admissions.
-Take a hard look at anything that could get in the way of you focusing on this primary goal.
+While there is always value in showcasing your academic strengths and interests, keep in mind that your high school grades are the most important criterion for admissions.
+Take a hard look at anything that could get in the way of your focusing on this primary goal.
 Additionally, talk to your school counselor and parents about the colleges you’re considering—they’ll help you determine whether you need to take SAT Subject Tests at all.

-- You may still need SAT Subject Tests, even if you take the ACT.
+- You may want SAT Subject Tests, even if you take the ACT.

 You may have heard that you don’t need to take SAT Subject Tests if you take the ACT.
 That’s not completely accurate.
-Yes, many colleges do not recommend or require SAT Subjects Tests for students who take the ACT (e.g., Amherst, Brown, Columbia) but others still do (e.g., Dartmouth, Northwestern, Yale).
+Yes, many colleges do not recommend SAT Subjects Tests for students who take the ACT (e.g., Duke) but others do (e.g., Penn, Yale).
 Again, do your homework.
 Finding clarity on testing policies will help give you the information you need to make sound decisions about your own testing.